sim-1one/OpenAI-CoreIntegration/README.md

-Welcome to the **Microsoft OpenAI-CoreIntegration** repo!
+Welcome to the **Microsoft Azure AI for Operation Framework** repo!
 The purpose of this site is to provide sample OpenAI integration with LogicApp

  **Solution Name** | **Information** | **Configuration** |
 | ------------- | ------------- | ------------- |